 [With regard to the statement that “these signs will follow those who believe:”] Such evidences were necessary in the first dawn of Christianity, to attract attention to the doctrine; but our Lord’s words do not mean that they were to be in perpetuity, as a continually recurring evidence of the truth of Christianity.

-Unlike Mark 16:17-18, this scripture does not clearly pertain to miracles.
-Therefore, we need to determine if most Bible commentaries express the belief that it does, and then attempt to ascertain if this scripture passage is applicable to followers of Jesus Christ who are living today, in addition to His apostles and, perhaps, His other early followers.
+This scripture, unlike Mark 16:17-18, does not clearly pertain to miracles.
+Therefore, we need to determine if most Bible commentaries express the belief that John 14:12-14 does pertain to miracles, and then attempt to ascertain if this scripture is applicable to followers of Jesus Christ who are living today, in addition to His 12 disciples and, perhaps, His other early followers.

-In reference to John 14:12-14, Pett expresses the belief that this promise by Jesus includes the ability to perform of miracles.
-He also believes that the gifts of healing were restricted to His 12 disciples and a relatively few other men living during the early church and now.
+In reference to John 14:12-14, Pett expresses the belief that this promise by Jesus Christ includes the ability to perform of miracles.
+Pett also believes that the gifts of healing were restricted to Jesus Christ’s 12 disciples and a relatively few other men living during the early church and now.
 Pett states,

 No one who lays claim to healing powers today could make a claim like this.
 Rather they have to regret how comparatively few are healed (they can never say that all who came to them were healed) although the less spiritual try to blame the failure on other’s lack of faith.
 But Jesus and the Apostles never had to make this excuse.
 If men had even a little faith, the faith to come, they were healed.
 The fact is that apart from the Apostles and a few chosen men, gifts of healing were severely restricted, both in the early church and now.